-The court orders will be final and difficult to amend so it is best to have the best representation you can have if making or defending a claim.
+The court orders will be final and difficult to amend, so you will want to have the best representation you can have if making or defending a claim.

-The orders will cover all aspects for the care of the child/ren including:
+The orders will cover all aspects for the care of the child, including:

 A court order can become quite specific on the contested topics.
-Once the order is given it is finalised and it is also legally binding and can be enforced if needed.
+Once the order is given, it is finalised and legally binding, and can be enforced if needed.
 This makes it easier for law enforcement and other agencies to act.

-During the court process there will be a children’s lawyer who acts independently for the child.
-The child/ren usually attend a psychologist and a report is prepared.
+During the court process, there will be a children’s lawyer who acts independently for the child.
+The child usually attends a psychologist and a family report is prepared.
 Their wishes are considered to some degree via this process.
-Once a child is 18 years of age they can make these decisions for themselves.
+Once a child is 18 years of age, they can make these decisions for themselves.

 The only other option is to seek an amendment to the court order in place to change who the child lives with.

-Child custody can be obtained for grandparents and other family members and others who are considered to be important to the child.
+Child custody can be obtained for grandparents, other family members and others who are considered to be important to the child.

-The process outlined above for obtaining custody of child is very similar for grandparents and others when they are no longer able to see a grandchild or relative.
+The process outlined above for how to get a custody agreement is very similar for grandparents and others when they are no longer able to see a grandchild or relative.

-Our child custody lawyers can provide specific expert legal advice on your child custody matter.
+Our child custody lawyers can provide specific expert legal advice on how to get custody of your child.
 We can provide clear, concise advice so that you understand your legal position and can make informed decisions on your family’s future.